ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/member.md

 	}

-To ensure that all new members are created using this class, put a call to Object::useCustomClass in (project)/_config.php:
+To ensure that all new members are created using this class, put a call to `[api:Object::useCustomClass()]` in (project)/_config.php:

 	:::php
-	Object::useCustomClass("Member", "ParishouseMember");
+	Object::useCustomClass("Member", "MyMember");

 Note that if you want to look this class-name up, you can call Object::getCustomClass("Member")